vantezzen/plasmo-state/README.md

 `setupState` requires two arguments:

 - `environment`: The environment that the state is being used in.
 The state needs to be aware of if it is running in a popup, background or content script.
-  Use the `StateEnvironment` enum to specify this or use the string "popup", "background" or "content" instead if you cannot use the enum.
+  Use the `StateEnvironment` enum to specify this or use the string "popup", "background", "offscreen" or "content" instead if you cannot use the enum.
 - `initialState`: The initial state that will be used if no state has been provided by other environments yet.

 You can also set the generic type of the state (as seen using `setupState<State>` above), otherwise the type checker will use the type of the initialState argument.